Summer short courses are designed to enhance the elective offerings available to IAD students, and for students in related programs at UB.

 IAD Master's students should fill out the summer formstack registration in order to enroll in the CDA courses.

-Non-IAD masters students should submit a request via the force registration portal.
+Non-IAD masters students should confirm with their department if these classes can be used for their degree requirements.
+When ready to register, please submit a request via the force registration portal.

 Email firstname.lastname@example.org for questions or assistance with class registration.